hugCarvalho/todoList/README.md

 ## Project Specifications

-- Built with React styled with SASS
+- Built with React, styled with SASS

 #### React specifics: